thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/tutorials/grid-aware-tutorial-cloudflare-workers.md

 ### Setting routes

 Before we start writing code, we'll first configure our worker to run on the route we want it to apply to.
-We want to apply this Worker to the `/tools/grid-aware-websites/` path on the `greenwebfoundation.org` domain.
+We want to apply this Worker to the `/tools/grid-aware-websites/` path on the `thegreenwebfoundation.org` domain.
 To do that, we include the following configuration inside of the `wrangler.json` file.
-You should replace the pattern, and zone_name with your own desired route.
+You should replace the `pattern`, and `zone_name` with your own desired route.

 ```json
 "routes": [